1. How much is a Peruta?

 - Tzedaka: One who is careful to give money to charity each day prior to Davening is to give at least a Peruta’s worth.
 The same applies prior to candle lighting.

-- Matanas Laevyonim: The minimum value a pauper may be given to fulfill the Mitzvah of Matanos Laevyonim is a Peruta.
+- Matanos Laevyonim: The minimum value one must give a pauper to fulfill the Mitzvah of Matanos Laevyonim is a Peruta.

 - Pidyon Maaser Sheiyni: Maaser Sheiyni is redeemed onto a Peruta.

 - Kiddushin: One may only marry a woman with an item worth a Peruta or more.
 If the item is worth less than a Peruta she remains single.